semantic-release/github/README.md

-`[{path: 'dist/MyLibrary.js', label: 'MyLibrary JS distribution'}, {path: 'dist/MyLibrary.css', label: 'MyLibrary CSS distribution'}]`: include the `dist/MyLibrary.js` and `dist/MyLibrary.css` files, and label them `MyLibrary JS distribution` and `MyLibrary CSS distribution` in the Github release.
+`[{path: 'dist/MyLibrary.js', label: 'MyLibrary JS distribution'}, {path: 'dist/MyLibrary.css', label: 'MyLibrary CSS distribution'}]`: include the `dist/MyLibrary.js` and `dist/MyLibrary.css` files, and label them `MyLibrary JS distribution` and `MyLibrary CSS distribution` in the GitHub release.

-`[['dist/**/*.{js,css}', '!**/*.min.*'], {path: 'build/MyLibrary.zip', label: 'MyLibrary'}]`: include all the `js` and `css` files in the `dist` directory and its sub-directories excluding the minified version, plus the `build/MyLibrary.zip` file and label it `MyLibrary` in the Github release.
+`[['dist/**/*.{js,css}', '!**/*.min.*'], {path: 'build/MyLibrary.zip', label: 'MyLibrary'}]`: include all the `js` and `css` files in the `dist` directory and its sub-directories excluding the minified version, plus the `build/MyLibrary.zip` file and label it `MyLibrary` in the GitHub release.

 ### Usage

-The plugins are used by default by [semantic-release](https://github.com/semantic-release/semantic-release) so no specific configuration is required if `githubUrl` and `githubApiPathPrefix` are set via environment variable.
+The plugins are used by default by [Semantic-release](https://github.com/semantic-release/semantic-release) so no specific configuration is required if `githubUrl` and `githubApiPathPrefix` are set via environment variable.

 Each individual plugin can be disabled, replaced or used with other plugins in the `package.json`: